-In conclusion, improving ecommerce customer experience is more than just listening.
+In conclusion, growth and customer retention through improved ecommerce customer experience is more than just listening.
 You must create room for your voice through the goals you set, and the experiments you run.
 You also have to give room to the voice of customers, and not just the voice you like.
 Be willing to listen to different groups.

 The occasional customers, the loyal and frequent ones, the happy ones, and the disappointed ones.
 Improving the user experience also won’t be a one-time thing.
 It is a continuous process.
 Do not relax simply because a customer is praising you.

 Gain a good command over the tools and methods.
 Humans have a lot to offer, but so does technology.
 Find a way to make both work for you and support each other.
 Lastly, remember that the user experience doesn’t begin when a shopper attempts to buy.

 It goes all the way back to the first contact with your brand.
 Keep an eye on things like how many ads and messages you throw at your customers.